Lille will hope to claw themselves back into Ligue 1 title contention when they host Paris Saint-Germain at Stade Pierre-Mauroy on Sunday (1945 GMT).

 He was given his start in coaching as the manager of Barcelona B and his first major appointment came in Serie A with Roma in 2011.

-After a brief spell as manager of Celta Vigo, he then replaced Gerardo Martino as the manager of Barcelona and would become the club's most successful boss since the departure of the legendary Pep Guardiola in 2012.
+After a brief spell as manager of Celta Vigo, he then replaced Gerardo Martino as the manager of Barcelona and would become the club's most successful boss since Pep Guardiola, who departed in 2012.

 Luis Enrique and Barcelona

-Enrique struck up a midfield partnership with Luis Figo that drove Barcelona as a footballing force in the late 1990s before the Portuguese star jumped ship to Real Madrid.
+Enrique struck up a midfield partnership with Luis Figo that drove Barcelona as a soccer force in the late 1990s before the Portuguese star jumped ship to Real Madrid.

-Under influential coach Louis van Gaal, Enrique developed even and showed tremendous consistency and incredible stamina as the Dutchman introduced possession football to Barcelona.
+Under influential coach Louis van Gaal, Enrique developed even further and showed tremendous consistency and incredible stamina as the Dutchman introduced a possession-based game to the club.

-Enrique credits Van Gaal as a massive influence on him, not only as a player and coach but also as a person.
+Enrique credits Van Gaal as a massive influence, not only as a player and coach but also as a person.

-The latter years of his Barcelona career were a difficult period for the club, who finished sixth in the 2002/03 season before bouncing back to end as runners-up in Enrique's final term.
-Sadly, his time as club skipper brought little reward as a succession of managers cycled in and out of the Camp Nou.
+The latter years of his Barcelona career were a difficult period for the club, who finished sixth in the 2002/03 season before bouncing back to claim a runners-up spot in Enrique's final term.
+Sadly, his time as club skipper brought little reward as a succession of managers flitted in and out of the Camp Nou.

-His good favour with the Barcelonistas from his time with the club as a player offered but a little insulation from the pressure to succeed, but delivering the club's fifth Champions League title in his first season ensured Enrique didn't make it three managers in a row to be sacked after one season.
+His good favour with the Barcelonistas from his as a player offered a little insulation from the pressure to succeed.
+However, delivering the club's fifth Champions League title in his first campaign ensured Enrique wasn't the third manager in a row to be sacked after one season.

-Despite spending just three seasons at the club, Enrique holds a special place among Barcelona managers with only Guardiola and Johan Cruyff bringing in more silverware for the club in the post-WWII era.
+Despite spending just three seasons at the club, Enrique holds a special place among Barcelona managers, with only Guardiola and Johan Cruyff bringing in more silverware to the club in the post-WWII era.